 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where panichiite typically forms.
+Look in fumarole deposits country, the host setting where panichiite typically forms.
 If you start seeing sal ammoniac, gillardite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.